isabellafernandes27/githooks/README.md

 ## Requirements

-To run these tests, you’ll need the following:
+To run these hooks and tests, you’ll need the following:

 1. **Git**
    - Version: `git ≥ 2.20`